Do you want to be eating at a restaurant table that was wiped with the same cloth as the toilet seat.

 ▪ Meet and exceed workplace health and safety and accreditation requirements

-Who is a colour coding program designed for?
+Who is a colour-coded cleaning program designed for?

 ▪ Hospitals, aged care and medical centres

 ▪ Restaurants, takeaway shops, food service and food manufacturing

 ▪ and wherever facility hygiene is a priority.

 What can you colour code in your cleaning and hygiene department?